Back to Blog

 • Regular Exercise: Engaging in regular exercise, as tolerated, can help improve physical and mental well-being.

-For personalized treatment options and expert care, consult Dr. Vidhyadharan Sivakumar at THANC Hospital.
-Call +91 44 4074 2000 or request an appointment online.
-Have questions about your condition?
-Schedule a consultation with Dr. Vidhyadharan, one of India's leading head and neck surgeons.
+For personalized treatment options and expert care, consult Dr. Vidhyadharan Sivakumar at THANC Hospital, Kilpauk, Chennai.
+Call +91 73059 53378 or request an appointment online.

 Conclusion

 Head and neck cancer survival rates are influenced by various factors, including the stage of cancer, location, type, and treatment modality.
 Modern treatment options, such as TORS, radiation therapy, chemotherapy, targeted therapy, and immunotherapy, have significantly improved outcomes.
-Chennai has emerged as a leading center for head and neck cancer treatment in India, with specialized centers like THANC Hospital offering advanced care.
+Chennai has established itself as a major hub for head and neck cancer treatment in India, with specialized centers like THANC Hospital offering advanced care.
 By addressing challenges such as late diagnosis and promoting early detection, smoking cessation, and access to multidisciplinary care, we can continue to improve survival rates and quality of life for patients with head and neck cancer.

 References